 The LAR unit formulates its plans to execute reconnaissance tasks based on commander's information and time requirements balanced against intent, time, guidance, and the mission's tactical requirements.
 In the performance of reconnaissance tasks, LAR aids the supported commander in gaining an understanding of the operational environment, including the threat, terrain, and civil considerations such as culture, infrastructure, facilities, and physical resources.
 In addition to providing the supported commander a deeper understanding of the operational environment, it also contributes to freedom of maneuver by uncovering threats early, developing options for maneuver, and providing critical time for decision making.
-The offensive aspect of reconnaissance tasks.
+The offensive aspect of reconnaissance operations enables the LAR unit to fight for information requests when conducting reconnaissance tasks.
 The LAR battalion links the purpose of the reconnaissance to one or more of the following requirements: